Profinite completions of topological operads: Introduction

+The main contribution of this paper can be summarized by saying that we prove that such a profinite completion of simplicial or topological operads satisfying the universal property of Boavida, Horel and Robertson \textit{always} exists.\footnote{We show this in the context of uncoloured operads without operations of arity zero and with only the identity in arity 1, which is also the context considered in \cite{BoavidaHorelRobertson2019GenusZero}.} Moreover, this completion has very good homotopical properties; in brief, it defines a left Quillen functor from a Quillen model category of topological operads to a Quillen model category of profinite up-to-homotopy operads (``$\infty$-operads'').
+This shows in particular that the derived automorphism space of the operad that Boavida--Horel--Robertson define in a somewhat ad hoc way and subsequently identify with the Grothendieck--Teichmüller group fits into the general theory of derived automorphisms in Quillen model categories.

-The operadic model structure on the category of dendroidal sets is Quillen equivalent to the usual model structure on simplicial or topological operads \cite{CisinskiMoerdijk2013SimplicialOperads}.
-This Quillen equivalence extends (in a precise sense) the well-known equivalence between the Joyal model structure on simplicial sets with quasi-categories as fibrant objects and the Bergner model structure for simplicially or topologically enriched categories \cite{Bergner2007SimplicialCats,Lurie2009HTT}.
-The homotopy theory of \emph{$\infty$-categories} can also be modelled by the model category of complete Segal spaces in the sense of Rezk \cite{Rezk2001HomotopyOfHomotopy}, which is Quillen equivalent to the Joyal model structure on simplicial sets.
-These complete Segal spaces are a convenient tool in many contexts, as they allow for a more direct use of the homotopy theory of spaces when working with $\infty$-categories.
-An analogous construction applies to modelling $\infty$-operads by so-called complete dendroidal Segal spaces \cite{CisinskiMoerdijk2013Segal}.
+Let us now describe in more detail how we achieve these goals.
+Our starting point is the known fact that the category of topological operads carries a Quillen model structure, and is Quillen equivalent to the category of dendroidal sets equipped with the so-called operadic model structure, as well as to the category of dendroidal spaces equipped with the so-called complete Segal model structure \cite{CisinskiMoerdijk2013Segal}.
+These Quillen equivalences between topological operads, dendroidal sets and dendroidal spaces extend (in a precise sense) the well-known equivalence between the Joyal model structure on simplicial sets with quasi-categories as fibrant objects, the Bergner model structure for simplicially or topologically enriched categories \cite{Bergner2007SimplicialCats,Lurie2009HTT}, and the model category of complete Segal spaces in the sense of Rezk \cite{Rezk2001HomotopyOfHomotopy}.
+Complete (dendroidal) Segal spaces are a very convenient tool in many contexts, as they allow for a more direct use of the homotopy theory of spaces when working with $\infty$-categories and $\infty$-operads.

-The goal of this paper is to establish a profinite version of the model category of complete dendroidal Segal spaces.
-The resulting model category is Quillen equivalent to the operadic model structure mentioned in \cref{theoremA} above, and the profinite completion functors of both model categories are homotopically equivalent.
-This new model category allows us to prove some properties of profinite $\infty$-operads already announced in \cite{BlomMoerdijk2022ProfinitePartI}.
-In particular, we will be able to deduce the following characterization of the weak equivalences of $\infty$-operads:

-\begin{theoremA} A map $f \colon X \to Y$ of profinite $\infty$-operads is a weak equivalence if and only if it is a Dwyer--Kan equivalence; that is, for every colour $y \in Y_0$ there exists a colour $x \in X_0$ such that $f(x)$ is equivalent to $y$, and $f$ induces equivalences on all spaces of operations. \end{theoremA}

-For a precise definition of a Dwyer--Kan equivalence between profinite $\infty$-operads, including a definition of the spaces of operations, the reader is referred to \cref{sec:Dwyer-Kan}.